Angela Billingham, Baroness Billingham: Interests

 She has promoted sports for people with disabilities and is a regular on Sky News, for which she previews the following morning's newspapers.
 Angela also campaigns for reform of the current daylight saving system, arguing that lighter evenings could end the national scourge of childhood obesity by allowing children to do an extra hour of physical activity a day.
 She also cites economic, environmental and safety concerns as important reasons for reform of the current system.
 She is also a keen tennis player, and is Chair and Captain of the Commons and Lords Tennis Club, and the Chair of the All-Party Parliamentary Tennis Group.

 Personal life

-She married Peter Billingham in 1962, and they had two daughters, Zoë and Caroline.
-Peter died in 1992.
-Zoë is married to Dennis Skinner, son of Dennis Skinner, the long-serving former Labour MP for Bolsover.
+She married Peter Billingham in 1962, and they had two daughters.

 Parliamentary expenses

 Subsistence allowances are designed to help peers who live in the country to attend late-night votes and debates in Parliament.
 Billingham, who has a flat in Hampstead and a country house in Suffolk, claimed £26,983 in 2006–07 in overnight allowances, prompting calls for an inquiry.